The Kitchen Design Journey

 The purchase of a new kitchen is one of the most time consuming and emotional purchases most people will ever make for their homes, not to mention one of the most expensive.
-There are no ‘ready-made’, ‘off-the-shelf’ kitchen designs you can walk in and buy anywhere, so it is therefore understandable that one of the biggest fears when beginning this journey is that you would get it wrong.
+There are no ‘ready-made’, ‘off-the-shelf’ kitchen designs you can walk in and buy anywhere, so it is, therefore, understandable that one of the biggest fears when beginning this journey is that you would get it wrong.

 With that in mind, even just reaching the decision to get a new kitchen designed can take weeks, months or even years to get to for some.
-It is a big decision and everyone’s story and situation is unique.
+It is a big decision and everyone’s story and situation are unique.

 - Perhaps you’ve lived in your house for twenty-five years and have never had a new kitchen installed?

 - Perhaps you’ve just moved into a new home and are bubbling with ideas about how you can put your own stamp on it?